Moms of gun violence victims sharing message in weekend parade

 “Until people say no, this is it, this will not happen in our community period, it’s never going to change,” said White.

-The parade starts at two tomorrow but the events start even earlier than that.
+The parade starts at 2 p.m.
+Friday but the events start even earlier than that.
 You can find more information on the event by searching Love Your Community Inc. on Facebook.